A Functional Perspective on Knowledge Distillation in Neural Networks: Compute Usage

 \section{Compute Usage}

-All models were trained on a A100 GPUs, assuming that the approximate time to train and evaluate a model takes 0.5 hours, to run one condition with three teacher seeds and 10 students models it would take 109.5 hours if run sequentially.
-Therefore, the whole paper would take 1095 hours for the 10 conditions explored in an sequential setting.
+All models were trained on a A100 GPUs, assuming that the approximate time to train and evaluate one model takes 0.5 hours.
+Then to run all 12 of self-distillation experiments, 4 standard distillation experiments, 2 feature map matching experiments, 3 temperature experiments, 1 adversarial teacher experiment and 1 label smoothing equivalence experiment would take 1,384.5 hours, 395 hours, 70 hours, 245 hours, 106.5 and 15 hours respectively.
+Totalling 23 experimental setups, 2,216 hours of compute time and 4,189 models trained as shown in Table~\ref{tab:model_trained}.